Corporate Immigration 2024

 Singapore has historically implemented a more liberal immigration policy in comparison to other countries in the region, specifically for skilled and professional migrants, in order to strengthen its economy and have a competitive talent pool.
 Due to the country's modest size, the government of Singapore recognises that human capital is needed to continue to drive its economy and combat the challenges of lack of natural resources and labour shortages due to the low birth rate.
 Despite immigration being one of the driving factors to fill the labour gaps in the economy, the topic has been widely debated in the political landscape with an increased focus on ensuring citizens are fairly considered for job opportunities.
 The government acknowledges that a competitive balanced workforce is needed, while also recognising the need to implement policies to address local issues.
 An example of this was the introduction of the Fair Consideration Framework (FCF) in 2013, which sets out requirements for employers to give the workforce in Singapore fair consideration for job opportunities.
 The FCF has been enhanced since its launch.
 However, the basic principles of promoting fair employment practices and improving labour market transparency remain in place.

 From 1 January 2025, the qualifying salary for candidates outside the financial sector applying for an Employment Pass (EP) will be raised from SGD5,000 to SGD5,600.
 For candidates within the financial sector, the EP minimum qualifying salary will be increased from SGD5,500 to SGD6,200.
 These changes will also apply to EPs expiring from 1 January 2026.
-The increase is to ensure that the cost of hiring an EP holder remains benchmarked to the top one third of local salaries for professionals, managers, executives and technicians (PMETs) by age.
+The increase is to ensure that the cost of hiring an EP holder remains benchmarked to the salaries of the top one third of local professionals, managers, executives and technicians (PMETs) by age.

 With the increase in the EP qualifying salary, the cost to businesses to hire foreigners on EPs will increase.
 As such, it is recommended that companies: